 Again, hydration needs to be considered if you’re sweating during exercise!

 Romantic and sexual relationships can feel incredibly daunting, whether you already have a partner, or you’re worried about dating.
-If you’re worried, take a look at Love and sex for people with a stoma.
+If you’re worried, take a look at Sex after stoma surgery.

 I shared some blogs in the mental health section that focus on friendships, but for ease, I will pop those in again here: